Luke-Poeppel/decitala/docsrc/index.rst

    <fragment.GreekFoot Peon_IV> (1.25, 1.875)
    <fragment.GreekFoot Peon_IV> (2.375, 3.0)

 Each element of ``path`` stores a number of pieces of information in a dictionary.
 It includes the fragment, its onset range, the associated pitch content of the region, whether it is slurred, the modification type of the fragment, etc...
 If a faster algorithm than Floyd-Warshall is desired, replace it with ``"Dijkstra"`` (though this currently disables the possibility of ``slur_constraint``).
+By version 0.13.0, the ``path`` elements will be replaced by python dataclasses.

 Rhythmic Manipulation
 ====================================